 Essential Media Relations

-This two-part live online course covers media relations skills to how to get news covered positively.
+This two-part live online course covers media relations skills to get news covered positively.
 You will learn how to engage with journalists and navigate your media landscape.
 Topics include how to manage news dynamics, pitch stories and build media relationships.

 - Live online (Zoom) | Two half-days | 10:00-14:00 London time | $695